 Gynecology Exams & Preventative Care in Kennesaw, GA

 There are a variety of gynecology conditions and concerns that are specific to women of a young age.
 It is very common for ladies to have lots of questions regarding their gynecological health as they begin to make regular appointments with their local gynecologist.
-For more information on maintaining gynecological health for young women, please call us at (470) 308-3365 or request an appointment using our secure online form.

 An important part of staying healthy is to have regular gynecological exams beginning at age 21, or within three years of becoming sexually active.

 - Discussion of health topics based on your age and risk factors

 - Exams and screening tests

 What to Expect for Your Annual Gynecology Exams

 In addition to checking your height, weight, and blood pressure, your gynecologist will ask you questions about your general health, menstrual cycle, and sexual activities.
 During your exam, your doctor will perform both a breast and pelvic exam to determine if their are any abnormalities of these areas.

 During each of these evaluations you can expect your gynecologist to gently assess the breasts and vagina using their fingers to feel for any unordinary lumps or other issues.
 It is normal to feel a bit of discomfort during this process, but at no point should they become painful.